 "My next project," said Zapata and they drank deep and Veronica was joined in the distance by a tall light skinned boy with golden hair.
-"A prospect," said Zapata.
-"Florida boy with a good family."
-R nodded and he knew the definition of 'good family' encompassed a large amount of money and real estate and businesses.

 Eighteen this coming Wednesday, Veronica garnered a 4.3 GPA at the prestigious private Queens School in the center of La Jolla.
 She was making the difficult choice between USC and Stanford for her next curriculum.
 Raven hair like her family.
 Clear olive skin like her sister and mother.
 Not short in height like her parents, but just shy of six feet.
 And her eyes, her dazzling blue eyes hinted at a trace of German blood in the family's past.
 She was the only one in the family with those eyes.
 These were the eyes that a person first encountered up close with her until she blinked and they were no longer blind to her beauty.
 She didn't have her father's nose.
 Or ears.
 Or mouth.
 Zapata had the face of the clown that followed after the King, telling truths with jokes, keeping everyone in stitches while their world disintegrated and the Jester ascended the throne.
 Sometimes he wondered how he could have sired such a beautiful daughter.
-But then he stopped his wondering somethings are not to be wondered about.
+But then he stopped his wondering - somethings are not to be wondered about.